softwaresalt/.salt/AzureDevOps/scheduling-oof.md

----
-layout: "page"
-title: "Azure DevOps Guidance: Scheduling OOF"
+# Azure DevOps Guidance: Scheduling OOF"
-published: false
-categories: [Azure DevOps]
-tags: [azure, devops]
----

 ## Guidance for communicating Time-Off in Outlook Calendar to the team